mookto/HRMS_Software_BDD-With-Maven/README.md

 ---
 ## Project Overview
 This project is an automated testing suite for **HRMS-Solution-Automation** web application using **Selenium WebDriver** with **TestNG**.
-It includes test cases for login, employee based events, leave management, payroll, attendance, report creation etc.
+It includes test cases for login, employee-based events, leave management, payroll, attendance, report creation etc.
 ---
 ## 🛠 Technology Stack